Join our mailing list

-CARLOS DO CARMO • CELESTA RODRIGUES • RICARDO RIBEIRO • ANTONIO ZAMBUJO • LULA PENA
+CARLOS DO CARMO • CELESTE RODRIGUES • RICARDO RIBEIRO • ANTONIO ZAMBUJO • LULA PENA

 The Fado Festival NY is a celebration of the iconic Portuguese musical tradition that has ancient roots, but is ever moving forward.
 The festival delights from the traditional to contemporary, always in surprising ways.